PacoBlanca/HelloJPM/README.md

 Project name: HelloJPMorgan

-Spec: Weak

-Purpose: Work, get a job, have fun

 -----------------

 Done: Java 8 application, JavaFX

 How to run: Double click on HelloJPMorgan.jar or in command line you can execute for example with: java -jar HelloJPMorgan.jar